 Step 2: Schematic Design

 Schematic Design is the development of the high-level concept stage for your project.
 Using the information discussed in the first meeting, our team will create these concepts as the creative origin of the project.
-The Schematic Design phase includes:
+The Schematic Design process includes:

 - Field Measurement: Detailed dimensioning of the existing architecture.